rinta-toyoda/golang-project-template/README.md

 OpenAPI specifications are located in the `api/` directory.
 Use `task generate` to regenerate API code after making changes to the specifications.

-View API documentation with Swagger UI:
+View API documentation with built-in Swagger UI:
-- Auth API: `task swagger` (opens on http://localhost:8081)
+- Auth API: http://localhost:8080/docs/index.html (when server is running)
-- V1 API: `task swagger:v1` (opens on http://localhost:8081)

 ## XSRF Token Authentication